yuweihao/reclor/README.md

 ```bash
 git clone https://github.com/yuweihao/reclor.git
 ```
 3. Get the dataset.
-Download the dataset from this [link](https://github.com/yuweihao/reclor/releases/download/v1/reclor_data.zip).
+Download the dataset from this [Download Link](https://github.com/yuweihao/reclor/releases/download/v1/reclor_data.zip).
 The unzip password is `for_non-commercial_research_purpose_only`.
 Or you can use the following command to unzip the file:

 ```
 mkdir reclor_data && unzip -P for_non-commercial_research_purpose_only -d reclor_data reclor_data.zip